 - 1. Turn off the power to the computer.
 Disconnect the AC power cord and all external cables connected to the computer. - 2.
 Remove the battery pack, optional PC card, optional memory module, FDD or CD-ROM drive, HDD, and keyboard as described in Sections 4.2 through 4.8. - 3.
-Disconnect the sub-battery cable from PJ503.
-Press down on the battery holder to remove the battery.
+Disconnect the sub-battery from PJ503 and remove the battery.